jetyue04/Power_Outages_Impact/README.md

 <iframe src="assets/fig2.bivar_boxplot.html"  width="1000" height="450" frameborder="0" ></iframe>

-We see that with severe weather, there appears to be longer outages, both with a higher mean and a greater spread of durations, while intentional attacks tend to have shorter durations and fewer outliers.
+We see that severe weather has a higher mean and a greater spread of durations, while intentional attacks tend to have shorter durations and fewer outliers.

 ### Interesting Aggregates
-The following pivot table is a breakdown of the average outage duration by different cause categories in different climate regions.
-It gives  some insight into the power grids across the country, and helps identify what cause category is most significant per climate region
+The following pivot table shows the **mean outage duration** for each cause category in each climate region.

 |    | CLIMATE.REGION     |   equipment failure |   fuel supply emergency |   intentional attack |   islanding |   public appeal |   severe weather |   system operability disruption |
 |---:|:-------------------|--------------------:|------------------------:|---------------------:|------------:|----------------:|-----------------:|--------------------------------:|